mattragoza/LiGAN/README.md

   -v VERSION, --version VERSION
-                        version, for default model name format (e.g. 13, default most recent)
+                        version, for default model name format (e.g. 13, default most recent) --scaffold            attempt to scaffold models in Caffe and estimate memory usage
+  --benchmark BENCHMARK
+                        benchmark N forward-backward pass times and actual memory usage
-  -s, --scaffold        attempt to scaffold models in Caffe --gpu                 if scaffolding, use the GPU
+  --verbose             print out more info for debugging prototxt creation --gpu                 if benchmarking, use the GPU
 ```

-This script creates a model architecture file for each parameter assignment in the params file.
-The created files are named according to a name format, which can either be set explicitly with the -n argument, or a default format for a certain model type can be used by passing the -m argument.
+The created files are named according to the `--model_name` format string that by passing the model params to `str.format` in python.

-Name formats are simply strings that are formatted with the parameters used to create the model.
-For example, the current default format for the 'gen' model type is as follows:

-`{encode_type}e13_{data_dim:d}_{resolution:g}{data_options}_{n_levels:d}_{conv_per_level:d}{arch_options}_{n_filters:d}_{width_factor:d}_{n_latent:d}_{loss_types}`

-This allows models to be differentiated by their name.
-If a custom name format is used, be careful not to underspecify the parameters- otherwise multiple models with the same name might be created, overwriting each other.
+Be careful not to underspecify the parameters in the model name format- otherwise multiple models with the same name might be created, overwriting each other.

 The following command will create the two generative models described by the params file in the previous section:

-`python models.py tutorial/gen_model.params -o tutorial/models -n gen{n_latent}`
+`python3 ../models.py gen_model.params -o models -n gen_{encode_type}`

 For training a GAN, you will also need a data-producing model and a discriminative model:

-`python models.py tutorial/data_model.params -o tutorial/models -n data`
+`python3 ../models.py data_model.params -o models -n data`

-`python models.py tutorial/disc_model.params -o tutorial/models -n disc`
+`python3 ../models.py disc_model.params -o models -n disc`

 ### Creating solvers